-- The police make use of NSA when they are unwilling or unable to make a criminal case.
+- The police make use of the NSA when they are unwilling or unable to make a criminal case.
 Instances of journalists critical of the establishment being charged with NSA are becoming common.

 - Rather than for stopping future crimes, NSA is often used as a response to ordinary law and order cases.
 The NSA morphs into a punitive measure in such instances.

-- The vague language of the law means NSA being used for the detention of individuals based on the government’s satisfaction that an individual is a threat to foreign relations, national security, public order, or the maintenance of essential supplies and services.
-Thus, theoretically, the government can invoke the NSA if an individual’s act threatens to disrupt public order like causing a commotion or obstructing the traffic.
+- The vague language of the law means NSA is being used for the detention of individuals based on the government’s satisfaction that an individual is a threat to foreign relations, national security, public order, or the maintenance of essential supplies and services.
+Thus, theoretically, the government can invoke the NSA if an individual’s act threatens to disrupt public order like causing a commotion or obstructing traffic.

 There are no separate figures currently available for detentions under the NSA.
 The 177th Law Commission Report of 2001 reveals that 14,57,779 persons were arrested under preventive provisions in India.
-It is paramount to review the continued usage of NSA and to close the loopholes that permit law enforcement to abuse constitutional and statutory rights.
+It is paramount to review the continued usage of the NSA and to close the loopholes that permit law enforcement to abuse constitutional and statutory rights.